Brockport Receives Prestigious Health Professions Diversity Award

-“We are proud of the work that the Department of Nursing and The College at Brockport have accomplished in order to be awarded the 2019 Health Professions HEED Award, as our campus truly exemplifies excellence in diversity,” said Brockport President Heidi Macpherson.
+“We are proud of the work that the Department of Nursing and SUNY Brockport have accomplished in order to be awarded the 2019 Health Professions HEED Award, as our campus truly exemplifies excellence in diversity,” said Brockport President Heidi Macpherson.

 The Health Professions HEED Award examines applicant’s recruitment and retention of students and employees, continued leadership support for diversity, as well as other aspects of diversity and inclusion.